TeamLab Borderless vs TeamLab Planets

 Free Installations in Tokyo

-There are also a number of much smaller installations around Tokyo that you can see for free.
+There are also a couple of much smaller installations around Tokyo that you can see for free.
 Most of them art quite small, but the Galaxy store in Harajuku has a whole floor with virtual dinosaurs wandering around the walls and floor you can catch with your phone (obviously a Samsung phone that they lend you to try out!) – and it’s completely free.

-- An animated map of Tokyo at the SkyTree, to keep you entertained while you’re queuing for tickets.
+TeamLab also created the animated map of Tokyo at the SkyTree, to keep you entertained while you’re queuing for tickets.

 Others come and go, so check the TeamLab website for an up-to-date list, as well as info about other installations around Japan.